 Knowing what colors and fits work best for you is a great start.
 But you don’t just want to look your best — you want to stay within your budget while doing it, too.
 With that in mind, be smart about where you shop.

 If you live in the United States, then you’re lucky enough to have access to a wide range of stores in different budget categories.
 Look for a great source of clothes that fit you well.
 Different brands and outlets have different cuts, so try to get a sense of which stories work for you — and which ones don’t.
 The same goes for cosmetics, of course.
+Most stores have great deals and offers like these Nordstrom coupons, that all customers can take advantage of to save some extra money.
+Why pay full price when you can get it cheaper!

 It’s not just where you shop.
 When you shop matters, too.
 You can up your style game with a few great new arrivals, but don’t buy all your shirts, sweaters, and accessories in that new arrivals department.
 Instead, look for chances to grab things off-season and on sale.
 Sale sweaters abound when the weather turns warm, and even bestsellers can go on sale.
-When the season (and the sleeve lengths) change, look for your last chance sales and off-season discounts.
+When the season (and the sleeve lengths) change, look for your last-chance sales and off-season discounts.
 That big sweater sale in the summer might just land you the sweater that you’ll wear every fall and winter for years to come.

 Building a long-term style strategy